Skip to content

 TextOnly: true

-Filters are applied in order: TextOnly / ExcludeAgents first, then MaxTailMessages.
+Filters are applied in order: TextOnly / ExcludeAgents first, then MaxTurnAge, then MaxTailMessages.
 The shared history is never mutated — only the slice passed to this agent's turn is affected.

 Field Type Default Description